-Last year, we even saw a 4-night cruise on Norwegian Sky go for $89 per person — that’s $22.25 per night.
-You’d pay more than that for a single meal in a nice restaurant, but your cruise fare includes 3+ meals a day, accommodations, entertainment and transportation.
+Last year, we even saw a 4-night cruise on Norwegian Sky go for $89 per person — $22.25 per night.
+You’d pay more than that for a meal in a nice restaurant, but your cruise fare includes 3+ daily meals, accommodations, entertainment, and transportation.
 That’s an amazing value that only a cruise can provide.

 Why These Deals Aren’t For Everyone

-We’ve all heard the saying “you get what you pay for,” and that’s true in the case of last-minute cruise deals, too.
-There are a few things you need to know… including a couple which might make you say, “Yeah, that’s not for me.”
+We’ve all heard the saying, “You get what you pay for.”
+And that’s true in the case of last-minute cruise deals, too.
+You need to know a few things, including a couple that might make you say, “Yeah, that’s not for me.”

-Right off the bat, it’s important to know that the staterooms available at these low prices are often (we might even go so far as to say usually) what are called “guarantee” cabins.
+It’s important to know that the staterooms available at these low prices are often (we might even go so far as to say usually) called “guarantee” cabins.

-What that means is that if, for example, you book a “guarantee ocean view” you definitely will receive an ocean view stateroom, but you’ll have no say over which one or where it is located.
+For example, if you book a “guarantee ocean view,” you definitely will receive an ocean view stateroom, but you’ll have no say over which one or where it is located.
 That means you could wind up with an obstructed view or beneath a bowling alley.

 The same goes for “guarantee balcony” staterooms.
 You will 100 percent receive a balcony cabin, but it might be one with a smaller balcony or an obstructed view.